sportstalk247/sdk-javascript/README.md

 }
 ```

+For more reading, please see this article: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise

+## A note on Typescript
+The SDK is written in Typescript which provides type checking and the ability to declare and describe objects similar to typed languages such as Java.
+This is very helpful when describing parameters or models because you can reference all the possible members of an object ahead of time.

+You **do not** need to write your project in typescript to use this SDK.
+This SDK provides full JS compatibility and most examples are shown in standard JS (Node).
+However, understanding basic typescript notation is still helpful for understanding the data models returned by the API.

+There is a 5 min primer on typescript and you can get started with typescript here: https://www.typescriptlang.org/docs/home.html

 # Understanding the SDK

+## Key concepts
+CHAT: This is a real-time experience designed to make a user feel like other people are present with that person.
+The state of a chat room updates in real time, and you receive notifications that update the state.
+In general, chat content is disposable: It is enjoyed in the moment but in the future its rare for people to go back and look at past conversation information.
+Chat messages are also often short and don’t necessarily add a thought to the conversation.
+Chat drives engagement in the moment by keeping your attention and is best used with live events because its no fun to be in a chat room by yourself.

+COMMENTS: A comment is something you post on an article or video or other context.
+Unlike chat, comments are often read long after they are posted, and are more likely to be longer messages that contain a more thoughtful point.
+They are intended to add to the value of the thing on which the comment appears.
+Use comments when you don’t real time responses, people will see your comment later.

+CONVERSATION: This is a commenting context, such as an article or video that people are commenting on.
+Comments are created within the context of a conversation.

+ROOM: A chat “room” is a virtual space in which people can chat.
+Events occur in the room, such as a person entering the room, saying something, or exiting the room.
+If a user reacts to something by liking it, this also generates an event.
+The SDK listens for new events, processes events, raises call backs for you, and updates the state of the room in memory, so it’s less work for the developer.

+## Client Objects
-The SDK is broken up into 2 Clients and a set of backing services
+The SDK is broken up into 2 Clients and a set of backing services.
-For most user-facing operations you'll want one of the simple clients:
+For most user-facing operations you'll want one of the clients:

-* Chat Client -  `const chatClient = require('sportstalk-sdk').ChatClient.create({});`
+* Chat Client -  `const chatClient = require('sportstalk-sdk').ChatClient.create({appId, apiToken});`
-* Commenting Client  `const commentClient = require('sportstalk-sdk').CommentClient.create({});`
+* Commenting Client  `const commentClient = require('sportstalk-sdk').CommentClient.create({appId, apiToken});`

-These clients handle most common operation while hiding th backing APIs and simplifying some operations and will manage state for you.
+These clients handle most common operation while hiding the backing APIs and simplifying some operations and will manage state for you.

 However, you may want to use the APIs directly, in which case there are a set of backing REST services that you can use: